Yekuuun/maldev/README.md

 - `Parser` : Base code sample for how to parse a PE file & display informations about it.

 **Custom WINAPI**
-- `GetModuleHandleW` : Custom implementation of GetModuleHandleW( ) function
+- `GetModuleHandleW` : Custom implementation of GetModuleHandleW( ) - no imports
-- `GetProcAddress` : Custom implementation of GetProcAddress( ) function
+- `GetProcAddress` : Custom implementation of GetProcAddress( ) - no imports

+> [!Note]
+> Consider using hashing techniques inside of GetProcAddress avoiding usage of raw strings params in custom GetModuleHandleW & GetProcAddress calls by using hash comparison method

 **Work in progress...** 🛠️